phuongvudev/superapp_sdk/packages/core/README.md

 ## License

-This project is licensed under the [Your License] License.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.